 - Running both Ubuntu and macOS at the same time will “slow down” your Mac.
 The more memory you have and the faster your CPU and/or hard drive is, the less you’ll notice it.

 Let’s get started!

 - Now you’ll need to download and install VirtualBox.
-Visit their download page and click the link titled “x86/amd64″ next to VirtualBox 4.3.28 for OS X hosts (which is the current stable version).
-Once the download has completed, open the .dmg file and run the installer.
-When the very straight forward installation is done, launch VirtualBox from your Applications folder.
+Visit their download page and click the link OS X hosts (which is the current stable version).
+Once the download has completed, open the .dmg file and run the installer – the installation is as easy as clicking ‘next’ a bunch of times.
+When installation is done, launch VirtualBox from your Applications folder.

 - When VirtualBox opens, click the New button.